felix-hilden/tekore/docs/src/reference/models.rst

 They provide a readable ``repr`` for quickly inspecting the contents of a model and a :meth:`pprint <Serialisable.pprint>` method to view the model in more detail.
 It is also possible to convert models to builtin and JSON representations.
-See :class:`Serialisable` for more details.
+See :class:`Serialisable` for more details on all available functionality.

 .. code:: python